Skip to main contentSkip to main content

 The Two Pizza Team

-Jeff Bezos commonly encourages his perspective across AWS, with both positive and negative effects.
+Jeff Bezos commonly encourages his perspective across , with both positive and negative effects.
 Another such example is the "Two Pizza Team" rule.
 Bezos famously stated as claiming, "We try not to create teams larger than can be fed by two pizzas".
 The reasoning cited was that smaller teams foster collaboration.
-While it is true that this collaboration likely led to much of the innovation we appreciate from AWS today, it also had another effect.
+While it is true that this collaboration likely led to much of the innovation we appreciate from today, it also had another effect.

-AWS has over 300 services today, and each of those services is run by a different team.
-When developing APIs (and API naming conventions), consistency is key to usability for end users.
-Unfortunately, with the various AWS teams, there is a lot of variety in the naming convention of AWS service APIs.
+has over 300 services today, and each of those services is run by a different team.
+When developing APIs (and naming conventions), consistency is key to usability for end users.
+Unfortunately, with the various teams, there is a lot of variety in the naming convention of service APIs.
 When using services that may have similar capabilities, end users can't rely on those APIs being consistently named.
 With the need to be precise with programming grammar, these inconsistencies can leave developers frustrated and extensive digging through service documentation.

 Answer the questions below